 With a half dozen of these stainless steel, food-grade, strainers, and infusers, you have the freedom to preload the devices and keep them ready.
 Or store them in different locations where you’ll likely drink tea and thus save yourself from carrying an infuser with you.
 Each of the infusers has a chain and hook that allows you to fasten it to a teapot or teacup handle as needed.

 Brewing tea with your new reusable tea bag or strainer really couldn’t be easier.
-You’ll need on hand a supply of your favorite loose leaf tea.
+You’ll need on hand a supply of your favorite loose-leaf tea.
 There’s a vast range for any tea drinker to choose from across all sorts of flavors, from your standard fare to fruit blends and relaxing chamomile.
-When selecting your tea, look for larger leaves for enhanced flavor, and give it a smell for freshness.
+When selecting your tea, look for larger leaves for enhanced flavor, and give it a smell of freshness.
 Tea that smells good and appeals to your senses will taste good too.

-Making tea is simply a matter of spooning a teaspoon or two loose leaf tea into your reusable bag or strainer.
-For a pot, a teaspoon for each serve plus one tends to do the trick.
-Boiling water as usual and steep your tea bag for 3-5 minutes will bring out the best for your tea.
+Making tea is simply a matter of spooning a teaspoon or two of loose-leaf tea into your reusable bag or strainer.
+For a pot, a teaspoon for each serving plus one tends to do the trick.
+Boiling water as usual and steeping your tea bag for 3-5 minutes will bring out the best in your tea.
 Of course, tea preference is a very individual thing, with some people going strong and a longer steep, whereas others might like theirs less dark and lighter on the palette.
 If you’re new to drinking tea this way, just try different flavors, times, and amounts to work out your individual preference.

 You can also repair cotton tea bags easily with the help of a sewing machine or by hand to stay true to the reuse principles of zero waste.